-Prescribing Guidance Update Use of off-label testosterone in women for hypoactive sexual disorder during the menopause January 2024 v3.0
+Prescribing Guidance Update Use of off-label testosterone in women for hypoactive sexual disorder during the menopause March 2025 v5.0

-Off-label use of testosterone in women for hypoactive sexual disorder during the menopause has been given a classification of ADVICE - GP may initiate testosterone following specialist recommendation in line with national guidance - NICE NG23 - Menopause Diagnosis and Management GP will refer patient to a menopause specialist.
+Off-label use of testosterone in women for hypoactive sexual disorder during the menopause has been given a classification of ADVICE - GP may initiate testosterone following specialist recommendation in line with national guidance - NICE NG23 - Menopause Diagnosis and Management GP will contact a menopause specialist via Advice and Guidance.
 They will review patient notes, blood results and other relevant information.
-If testosterone treatment is suitable, they will notify GP of required preparation, dose and monitoring requirements
+If testosterone treatment is suitable, they will notify GP of required preparation, dose and monitoring requirements.